-Background: This African American man, in his 20's had a big problem: he had long felt his nose distracted from the rest of his face.
-While he liked it's shape in general, he felt the bridge was underdeveloped, had a 'scooped out' appearance, and looked like a child's nose.
+Background: This African American man in his 20's had a big problem: he had long felt his nose detracted from the rest of his face.
+While he liked its shape in general, he felt his nose looked too childlike.
 He searched for a surgeon familiar with ethnic rhinoplasty.
 He liked Dr. Mabrie's videos and consulted with him in his San Francisco office about Non-Surgical Rhinoplasty.
 Dr. Mabrie's Assessment: In th...